 # Clone down repo git clone https://github.com/netlify/cli.git # change directories into CLI folder cd cli # install the deps! npm install # Link the local files to the global 'netlify' command npm link # `netlify` is now running your local development copy!
 Dev away! netlify

-Once we gather feedback and work out the inevitable kinks of the fresh codebase, we have plans to expand into community-contributed plugins, development proxies, CLI-based logs for functions and deploy logs, custom domain and site configuration, and a bunch of other exciting features.
+Once we gather feedback and work out the inevitable kinks of the fresh codebase, we have plans to expand into community-contributed plugins, development proxies, CLI-based logs for serverless functions and deploy logs, custom domain and site configuration, and a bunch of other exciting features.

 Some future plans for the CLI